itmagelab/rujira/README.md

 **RUJIRA** is a Ruby gem for easy interaction with the Jira API.
 It provides a simple and flexible interface to work with Jira resources and includes Rake tasks for convenient command-line operations.

+This project was created as an alternative to <https://github.com/sumoheavy/jira-ruby>, offering a more user-friendly and intuitive interface.
+It lets you work with requests as objects or hash arrays, provides flexibility in choosing a connection adapter, and makes the codebase easier to maintain.

 ---

 ## Features